 In November 2016, the FASB issued Accounting Standards Update No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18"), which provides specific guidance on the cash flow classification and presentation of changes in restricted cash and restricted cash equivalents.
 The effective date of ASU 2016-18 for the Company is for annual periods beginning after December 15, 2017, and interim periods within those fiscal years, with early adoption permitted.
-The Company early adopted the guidance within ASU 2016-18 as of February 28, 2018.
-Therefore, changes in our restricted cash balances are no longer shown in our unaudited condensed consolidated statements of cash flows, as these balances are included in the beginning and ending cash balances in our unaudited condensed consolidated statement of cash flows.
+The Company is currently evaluating the impact that ASU 2016-18 will have on its consolidated financial statements and related disclosures.